Businesses hail Renzi's reforms, urge more to speed Italy's upturn

-CERNOBBIO, Italy (Reuters) - U.S. computer company Hewlett-Packard (HPQ.N) is considering increasing investments and hiring new workers in Italy after years of downsizing, because, it says, it has faith, for the first time in a while, that the country is on the mend.
+CERNOBBIO, Italy, Sept 6 (Reuters) - U.S. computer company Hewlett-Packard is considering increasing investments and hiring new workers in Italy after years of downsizing, because, it says, it has faith, for the first time in a while, that the country is on the mend.

 His words echoed the cautious optimism in the air at an annual forum of corporate and financial leaders that has long been a barometer of the nation’s business mood.